 (a) National Currency Unit Accounts.
-In respect of amounts payable pursuant to an ISDA Master Agreement in a National Currency Unit, the parties recognise that the accounts specified for receiving payments of such amounts may currently be designated as National Currency Unit accounts or Euro accounts.
+In respect of amounts payable pursuant to an ISDA Master Agreement in a National Currency Unit, the parties recognise that the accounts specified for receiving payments of such amounts may currently be designated as National Currency Unit accounts or euro accounts.

 (b) Payment Redenomination.
-The parties also recognise that, with effect from January 1, 2002, obligations to pay amounts denominated in National Currency Units will be discharged by payment of euros, with the conversion from National Currency Unit to Euro being carried out at the relevant National Currency Unit Conversion Rate.
+The parties also recognise that, with effect from January 1, 2002, obligations to pay amounts denominated in National Currency Units will be discharged by payment of euros, with the conversion from National Currency Unit to euro being carried out at the relevant National Currency Unit Conversion Rate.

 (c) Euro Accounts.
-To avoid uncertainty [and unless otherwise notified], where Euro account details have been provided by one party to the other, with effect from January 1, 2002 all National Currency Unit payments will be made to that Euro Account.
+To avoid uncertainty and unless otherwise notified, where euro account details have been provided by one party to the other, with effect from: (i) January 1, 2002, if Early Amendment applies; or (ii) March , 2002, if Early Amendment does not apply, all National Currency Unit payments will be made to that euro account.

-For the purposes of this Annex :
+For the purposes of this Annex [14]:

-(a) "National Currency Unit" means any of the units of the former currencies of member states of the European Union that have adopted the Euro in accordance with the EC Treaty;
+(i) "National Currency Unit" means any of the units of the former currencies of member states of the European Union that have adopted the euro in accordance with the EC Treaty;

+(ii) "Early Amendment" means that the amendment constituted by this Annex has become effective on or before November 30, 2001;

-(b) "Euro" means the lawful currency of the member states of the European Union that adopt the single currency in accordance with the EC Treaty;
+(iii) "Euro" means the lawful currency of the member states of the European Union that adopt the single currency in accordance with the EC Treaty;

-(c) "EC Treaty" means the Treaty establishing the European Community (signed in Rome on March 25, 1957), as amended by the Treaty on European Union (signed in Maastricht on February 7, 1992) and as amended by the Treaty of Amsterdam (signed in Amsterdam on October 2, 1997);
+(iv) "EC Treaty" means the Treaty establishing the European Community (signed in Rome on March 25, 1957), as amended by the Treaty on European Union (signed in Maastricht on February 7, 1992) and as amended by the Treaty of Amsterdam (signed in Amsterdam on October 2, 1997) and includes, for this purpose, Council Regulations (EC) No. 1103/97 and No. 974/98; and

-(d) "National Currency Unit Conversion Rates" means the conversion rates at which the National Currency Units by law became a denomination of the Euro, as set forth below:
+(v) "National Currency Unit Conversion Rates" means the conversion rates at which the National Currency Units became a denomination of the euro in accordance with Council Regulation (EC) No. 2866/98, as set forth below: